itpp-labs/access-addons/database_expiration/README.rst

 Also if ``web_responsive`` add-on is installed, by default 7 days before expiration date module will start to show warning in main menu.
-To configure how many days to show warning in advance, you can set ``database_expiration_warning_delay`` in "System Parameters"

-You can also add hyperlink below warning/expiration message.
-To define url, set ``database_expiration_details_link`` in "System Parameters".
-By default hyperlink's label is "Details".
-To define the other one, set ``database_expiraation_details_link_label`` in "System Paramters".

 Questions?
 ==========